Register | My Account | Contact Us | (562) 426-7049

 Why is my evaporation source failing?

 If your evaporation source is failing under a short period, another question to ask would be “Is the material I am trying to evaporate corrosive?”
 Some examples of corrosive materials include aluminum and nickel, to name a few.
-However, we can help you choose a source that will best resist corrosion for your application.
+Depending on the application, source lifetime can be extended with tungsten wire additives (see our WWMix), thicker boat material, or help with proper evaporation source selection.

 Is there a way to evaporate silicon monoxide (SiO) to create thin film coatings without pinhole defects?

-SiO tends to “spitting and streaming” during evaporation, resulting in pinhole-type defects in most coating applications.
-One way to reduce the particulates in your vapor stream is to use a “multi-baffled box source”.
+SiO tends to cause spitting and streaming during evaporation, resulting in pinhole-type defects in most coating applications.
+One way to reduce the particulates in your vapor stream is to use a multi-baffled box source.

 This type of source positions your evaporant material in two separate cavities.
 When heated, it follows an indirect path through a series of baffles and then out the vertical chimney.
 In other words, your substrate cannot see the bulk material at any time.
 Essentially, this eliminates any chance of spitting and streaming that causes pinhole-type defects.

 You can find this type of source pictured, with various configurations, on pages 31 through 34 of our catalog.
-For more info, see our thermal evaporation guide resources relating to SiO, which are available to you by clicking here or here.
+For more info, see our thermal evaporation guide resources relating to SiO, which discuss evaporation techniques or the multi-baffled box source.

-When evaporating gold, I find that a lot of my material "creeps" out of the evaporation area and wets to the leads of my boat source.
-I end up using more gold than I should.
+When evaporating gold (Au), I am finding that material creeps out of the evaporation area and wets to the leads of my boat source.
+My process ends up using more gold than it should.
 Do you have any recommendations for eliminating this problem?

-One solution is to use an alumina coated boat source.
+One recommendation is to use our alumina coated boat sources.

 In this type of source, alumina is plasma-coated onto the evaporation boat.
 This acts as an inert surface and prevents the gold from wetting to it.
 Also, when the gold melts it forms a sphere resulting in point source performance.
 Because of this, this style gives a long life compared to uncoated sources.
 Pages 23 through 27 of the catalog pictures a variety of our alumina coated sources.